 If you or a loved one is experiencing vision problems or eye diseases, we can help.
-Dr. Marie T. Tartibi sees patients from all over the Orlando, Florida area, and can treat your condition with a number of advanced solutions.
+Dr. Marie T. Tartibi sees patients from all over the South Orlando, Florida area, and can treat your condition with a number of advanced solutions.
 Regular eye exams and checkups are critical for keeping your vision healthy, especially during the summer.

 UV Safety Can Go a Long Way